getsentry/sentry-cocoa/CONTRIBUTING.md

 * Add it to the Umbrella Header [Sentry.h](/Sources/Sentry/Public/Sentry.h).
 * Set the target membership to public.

-## Releasing
-For releasing a new version, see https://github.com/getsentry/publish#usage.
-The link is private to Sentry team members.

 ## Final Notes

 When contributing to the codebase, please make note of the following: